davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * And the API breaks
-    * After running the API, I know something's wrong; it works on his system, but it doesn't work on mine
+    * After running the API, I know something's wrong; it works on her system, but it doesn't work on mine
-    * Bring him in to help
+    * Bring her in to help
     * Then we spot the bug

 ----